Holding Procedures 101

 Direct Entry

-The direct entry is the most straightforward holding pattern entry.
-Use this entry when approaching the holding fix from the 180º-sized sector in the image.
 After crossing the holding fix, turn to the outbound leg in the holding pattern direction to start your first hold.

 Parallel Entry

-Use this entry when approaching the holding fix from anywhere in the 110º-sized sector in the image.
-With this entry, upon crossing the fix, you would fly parallel to the outbound course for one minute, then turn into the hold, more than 180º, to intercept the inbound leg.
+Cross the fix, fly parallel to the outbound course for one minute, then turn into the hold to intercept the inbound leg.

 Teardrop Entry

 Upon crossing the fix, turn 30º into the holding side.
-Follow this heading for 1 minute, then turn in the procedure's turn direction to intercept the inbound course.
+Follow this heading for 1 minute, then turn in the procedure's direction to intercept the inbound course.

 Flying the holding pattern